itagagaki/DeepL-Selected-Text/README.md

 Translate selected text with DeepL

 ## Overview
 This extension for Thunderbird 68+ adds a "Translate with DeepL" item to the context menu.
 When you select text and use it, a tab will open up, and it will translate the text for you at DeepL.
+You can also use Ctrl+T to translate.

 You can also choose to have it open in a new window instead of a tab.
 Please set it in the options page.
+In the options page, you can also specify the language of the source and target texts.

 #### How to open the options page
 1. Click the menu button and click Add-ons, or select Tools > Add-ons from the menu bar.